apache/phoenix-site/site/source/src/site/markdown/joins.md

 As mentioned in the previous chapter, it is most crucial to make sure that there will be enough memory for the join query execution.
 But other than rush to change the configuration immediately, sometimes all you need to do is to know a bit of the interiors and adjust the sequence of the tables that appear in your join query.

-Below is a description of the default join order (without the presence of table statistics) and of which side of the query will be executed as a sub-query and put into server cache:
+Below is a description of the default join order (without the presence of table statistics) and of which side of the query will be executed as an inner query and put into server cache:

 1. _lhs_ INNER JOIN _rhs_